-Effective as of January 2, 2015, the Company entered into a second amendment and consent (the "Second Amendment") to its credit agreement with Silicon Valley Bank ("SVB"), U.S. Bank National Association, and Bank of America, N.A. (as amended, the "Credit Agreement"), pursuant to which the Company and the lenders, including Wells Fargo, National Association, as a new lender, increased the amount of available borrowing capacity thereunder by \$35.0 million, allowing for revolving credit borrowings up to a maximum principal amount of \$125.0 million, subject to an additional commitment increase of \$50.0 million.
-Prior to the Second Amendment, the credit agreement allowed for revolving credit borrowing up to a maximum principal amount of \$90.0 million, subject to a commitment increase of \$25.0 million.
+Effective as of June 24, 2016, the Company entered into a fourth amendment (the "Fourth Amendment") to its Second Amended and Restated Credit Agreement with Silicon Valley Bank, U.S. Bank National Association, Bank of America, N.A., and Wells Fargo, National Association, dated as of July 31, 2013 (as previously amended, the "Credit Agreement").
+The Fourth Amendment, among other things, extends the maturity date for all amounts due and payable under the Credit Agreement from July 31, 2017 to July 31, 2018, reduces the applicable margin for certain borrowings by 0.25% and increases the thresholds for acquisitions by the Company permitted under the Credit Agreement.

+The Credit Agreement allows for revolving credit borrowings up to a maximum principal amount of \$125.0 million, subject to an additional commitment increase of \$50.0 million.

 The Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$10.0 million at any one time; outstanding letters of credit reduce the credit available for revolving credit borrowings.
-As of March 31, 2016, the Company had no outstanding letters of credit.
+As of June 30, 2016, the Company had no outstanding letters of credit.
 Substantially all of our assets are pledged to secure the credit facility.

-All outstanding amounts owed under the Credit Agreement become due and payable no later than the final maturity date of July 31, 2017.
-Borrowings under the Credit Agreement bear interest at our option of SVB's prime rate (3.50% on March 31, 2016) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (0.44% on March 31, 2016) plus a margin ranging from 2.00% to 2.50%.
+Borrowings under the Credit Agreement bear interest at our option of the prime rate (3.50% on June 30, 2016) plus a margin ranging from 0.00% to 0.50% or one-month LIBOR (0.47% on June 30, 2016) plus a margin ranging from 1.75% to 2.25%.
 The additional margin amount is dependent on the level of outstanding borrowings.
-As of March 31, 2016, we had \$69.0 million of maximum borrowing capacity.
+As of June 30, 2016, we had \$89.0 million of maximum available borrowing capacity.
 We incur an annual commitment fee of 0.20% on the unused portion of the line of credit.

-At March 31, 2016, the Company was in compliance with all its covenants under the Credit Agreement.
+At June 30, 2016, the Company was in compliance with all covenants under the Credit Agreement.